-Houston Drug Defense Lawyers James Sullivan and Nancy Botts defend clients accused of Drug Possession, Manufacture and Delivery cases throughout southeast Texas.
-Serving Greater Houston since 1994.
+Houston Drug Defense Lawyers James Sullivan and Nancy Botts defend clients accused of Drug Possession, Manufacture and Delivery cases in the Greater Houston area since 1994.
 Call (281) 546-6428 for a free confidential consultation.

 Obviously, many accusations of family violence or domestic violence are not true.
 Alleged victims often will falsely accuse someone they are in a dating relationship with or a family member of domestic violence.
 These serious and false allegations frequently arise from anger, jealousy, divorce or child custody disputes.